kseniya292/kseniya/content/posts/my-first-post.md

 It was a Jekyll site, which was fun to build.

 I spent countless hours designing and redesigning it.
-Switching images, colors, fonts, header size.
+Switching images, colors, fonts, header sizes.
 Should the headers be Sans or Sans-serif?
 Should I go for a minimalist look or use bright colors to make it standout?
 How many pictures of myself are too many pictures?
 I need to do a photoshoot.
 I need to design a logo.

 Finally, after a design was chosen...I hated it anyway.
 It seems that no matter what I design for myself, I won't like it.
 We are our own worst critics.